hilbix/mc/README.md

 - Q: I have a FAQ
 > A: Try https://github.com/hilbix/mc/wiki for mor FAQs.
 > You can try https://hydra.geht.net/pager.php and perhaps I will listen.
-> And BTW if you mark such messages "important" if they are not important to me, you just demonstrate, that you are mentally retarded.
+> And BTW if you mark such messages "important" if they are not really life-threatening, you just demonstrate, that you are mentally retarded.

 - Q: `bukkit` gives something like `blah socat blah: Connection refused`
 > A: look in `crontab -l` if `bin/autostart.sh`.
 Try `bash -x bin/autostart.sh` to diagnose.